Learn More About Pediatric Stroke

-- Sixty percent of these children have specific symptoms such as recurrent focal seizures in the first three days of life.
+- Sixty percent of infants with a stroke diagnosis have specific symptoms such as recurrent focal seizures in the first three days of life.
 Their stroke will most likely be identified early.

-- However, forty percent of children with early stroke do not have symptoms and the stroke is recognized later with delays in movement, development, learning, or seizures.
+- However, forty percent of infants with early stroke do not have symptoms and the stroke is recognized later with delays in movement, development, learning, or seizures.

 - A child who favors one hand, leaves the other hand in a fist or doesn’t bring both hands together during play needs to be referred to an early intervention program and a pediatric neurologist for further testing.